 - Serve immediately.
 Enjoy!

-*You can use bacon grease instead of butter as the fat for your cream sauce, if you prefer.
+Turkey amount and quantity really depends on personal preference. *You can use bacon grease instead of butter as the fat for your cream sauce, if you prefer.
 If you do this, omit the 2 tablespoon butter and continue with sauce as directed.

 Join my newsletter for my latest recipes.
 You’ll receive one email each with my latest posts.